dnatividade/astronomy/README.md

 ---

 ## Solar system album
-Planets of our solar system
+In our solar system there are three types of planets: telluric, giant and dwarf.

 ---